 Warorot Market: A large indoor market made up of two buildings connected by a footbridge on Wichayanon Road.
 Outside, lining the street are more stalls that spill over onto the side streets as well.
 What used to be an exclusively local market, gradually became popular with domestic tourists.
 More and more, international tourists are also finding their way to the market.
 Some locals complain about tourists driving up the price levels, but for now they’re still lower than anywhere else.

-I admit, for me as a tourist this market is very interesting.
-It’s fun to watch the locals going about their shopping at the fresh market, even if it means getting there before sunrise.
+Actually, for me as a tourist this market is very interesting.
+It’s such fun to watch the locals going about their shopping at the fresh market, even if it means getting there before sunrise.
 Opens every day from 4am to 6pm.

 Things to see/do around Chiang Mai